Do you face the Qiblah when reading Quran? Some people insist that you have to.

 Short Answer

 No, you do not have to face Qiblah when reading Quran.
-However it is good to do so.
-The Prophet ﷺ generally encouraged facing the Qiblah.
+However, it is good to do so.
+This is because the Prophet ﷺ generally encouraged facing the Qiblah.

 Hadith